pietrobelloni/pietrobelloni.github.io/_pages/cv.md

 # Previous positions

 -   **01/2023 - 07/2023, University of Padua (Italy)**\
-    **Postdoctoral fellow** in Statistics.
+    **Postdoctoral fellow** at the Department of Statistical Sciences.
     PRIN project founding *Social and health Frailty as determinants of Inequality in Aging - SOFIA* (supervisor: Prof. Giovanna Boccuzzo).
 -   **04/2019 - 11/2019, European Institute of Oncology, Milan
     (Italy)**\
     **Statistician** at the Department of Experimental Oncology.
 Main